-On the 25-kilometre-long Kiebitzroute, the landscapes change like in a picture book.
-Your cycle tour north of Westerkappeln will take you from large wet meadows to small heath areas and species-rich forests.
+On the 25-kilometre-long lapwing route, the landscapes change like in a picture book.
+Your cycle tour north of Westerkappeln will take you from large wet meadows to small heaths and species-rich forests.
 Don't forget your binoculars and camera.

-Deep forests, which are not so common in the Münsterland region, are the hallmark of the 28-kilometre-long forest route around Tecklenburg.
-To experience the wonderful nature, you have to climb a few metres in altitude.
-But you will be rewarded with beautiful flora and fauna and wonderful views of the region.
+Deep forests, the likes of which are not so common in the Münsterland region, are the hallmark of the 28-kilometre-long forest route around Tecklenburg.
+In order to experience the wonderful nature, you have to climb a few metres.
+In return, however, you will be rewarded with beautiful flora and fauna and fantastic views of the region.

-The 35-kilometre-long hedge route leads you around Lienen through a landscape that will enchant you.
-Hedgerows alternate with farm woods and avenues - a paradise for cyclists, nature lovers and, of course, animals like the tree frog.
+The 35-kilometre-long hedgerow route leads you around Lienen through a landscape that will enchant you.
+Hedgerows alternate with farm forests and avenues - a paradise for cyclists, nature lovers and of course animals like the tree frog.
 The nature reserves along the route have many surprises in store and are always worth a longer break.